Jayesh0706/kubernetes/authorization/rbac/README.md

 The Kubernetes API server supports multiple authorization modes, evaluated in the order they are configured:

 #### a. **Role-Based Access Control (RBAC)** _(Most Common)_
-- **Role-Based Access Control (RBAC)** in Kubernetes is a method for ==controlling access to resources== based on the roles of users within your cluster.
+- **Role-Based Access Control (RBAC)** in Kubernetes is a method for controlling access to resources based on the roles of users within your cluster.
 RBAC is highly flexible and allows ==fine-grained access control== for cluster users, applications, and service accounts.

 - Kubernetes includes a robust RBAC implementation that can be used to segregate users in your cluster.
 You can set up ==RBAC rules to restrict users== to just the cluster resources they need to access.